and its Applications, Rosen, McGraw Hill, 7th edition.

 Goals: To understand the mathematics that underlies computer science, and to appreciate where it is used.
 This semester will concentrate on functions, number theory, recurrence equations, recursion, combinatorics, and their applications.
 Next semester concentrates on sets, Boolean algebra, linear algebra, and their applications.

-Special Dates: Fridays September 22, and October 6 and 13, are Jewish holidays.
-Instead of lecture, there will be a TA homework review or a quiz.
+Special Dates: September 10, 19, 24, and October 1 are Jewish holidays.
+Instead of lecture, there will be a quiz or a TA homework review.
+I will announce details in class.

 |1||What kinds of problems are solved in discrete math?
 What are proofs?
 Examples of proofs by contradiction, constructive proofs, and proofs by induction: Triangle numbers, irrational numbers, and prime numbers.||1.7-1.8, 5.1